Wamzs/jenkins-theoretical-pipeline/README.md

 # Jenkins Trigger Test
-This is my first commit to trigger Jenkins
+This is my first commit to trigger Jenkin